huyang117/JavaScript-learning-notes/6-Objects.md

 ```

 #### `call()` and `apply()`
-`bind()` is useful for occasions where you want to pre-configure a function for the future execution.<br />
+`bind()` is useful for occasions where you want to pre-configure a function for the future execution.

 `bind()` prepares a function for future execution. `bind()` returns a new function object.

 ```